 Lions Gift of Sight

-The partnership between the Lions and the Department of Ophthalmology & Visual Neurosciences came to life in 1960 with the establishment of Lions Gift of Sight.
+The partnership between the Minnesota Lions Vision Foundation and the Department of Ophthalmology & Visual Neurosciences came to life in 1960 with the establishment of Lions Gift of Sight eye bank, based in Saint Paul, Minnesota.
 This partnership has grown greatly over the decades since then and today encompasses:

 Minnesota Lions Children’s Eye Clinic